MBNT on-chain wire format

 issuer_id = sha256(doc["issuer"].encode("utf-8"))[:4] # 4 bytes

-For Satsignal's hosted preview tier this resolves to a constant — d5b0b0c6 == sha256("did:web:satsignal.cloud")[:4] — so every preview-tier anchor is publicly chain-tagged with these same 4 bytes.
+For Satsignal's hosted tier this resolves to a constant — d5b0b0c6 == sha256("did:web:satsignal.cloud")[:4] — so every hosted-tier anchor is publicly chain-tagged with these same 4 bytes, whether it is a Standard or a Sealed proof: sealing hides the link between your file and the anchor, but it does not hide the operator fingerprint, which sits in a separate TLV.

 Consequence.
 A chain observer who knows the operator's DID can enumerate every anchor that operator has issued.
 A multi-tenant deployment that gives each customer their own DID makes each customer's anchors enumerable by anyone watching the chain, even though the underlying documents stay sealed by the 20-byte hash.